coracle-social/coracle/ROADMAP.md

 # Current

-- [ ] Put profile image on top right with a profile-related menu
 - [ ] Re-work note media
   - [ ] Add webcam image/video capture
   - [ ] Show list of media that can be viewed/removed below post